Ethical Considerations – Types & Examples

 Definition: Ethical considerations

 Ethical considerations in research refer to guidelines and principles which researchers must adhere to as they conduct their research.
-Research often involves face-to-face interaction with people as researchers study behaviours and test the effects of certain phenomena on a target population.
+Research often involves face-to-face interaction with people as researchers study behaviors and test the effects of certain phenomena on a target population.
 Ethical considerations dictate the nature of such interactions to ensure research is done per the set rules and principles.

 Print Your Thesis Now